XWine1/XDLCompiler/README.md

 [force_abi]
 class VersionedClassFactory : IVersionedClassFactory
 {
 };
 ```

-and the implementation of `CreateMyVersionedClass` can look like this
+and the implementation of `CreateMyVersionedClass` can look like this:

 ```cpp
 HRESULT CreateMyVersionedClass(void** ppClass)